 6. Find your own living space

 Part of your journey as an independent young adult is to move into a place of your own, especially if your new workplace is far from your parents’ home.
 One of the best adulting tips for millennials?
-Find a condo for rent in an accessible location.
-It may be difficult to part with the bed you’ve been using since childhood, but you’ll realize later that living away from your parents is the best decision ever.
+Though it may be difficult to part with the bed you’ve been using since childhood, finding a condo for rent in an accessible location will soon make you realize that living away from your parents is the best decision ever.

 Once you’ve found the perfect living space, you need to buy stuff for your new home, find a roommate, and teach yourself how to cook your own meals.
 Doesn’t growing up sound like an exciting adventure?